awsdocs/aws-freertos-docs/doc_source/dev-guide-freertos-kernel.md

 The FreeRTOS kernel includes five heap implementations:

 `heap_1`
-The simplest implementation\.
+Is the simplest implementation\.
 Does not permit memory to be freed\.

 `heap_2`
 Permits memory to be freed, but not does coalescence adjacent free blocks\.